hddahdda/plant_ecommerce/README.md

 * Review

 Models written by me are:
 Images - Can be found in the Products app, used to display several images in the product detail view.
+This contains the foreign key of
+Product.
 Review - Found in the review app, used for adding reviews on products to the database.
+This contains two foreign keys, Product and User.

 # Deployment
 ### Heroku: